-- In the Scenario field of the New Master page pop-up (Figure 2), select Event types first (Booking pages second).
+- In the Scenario field of the New Master page pop-up (Figure 2), select Event types first.

 - Populate the pop-up with a Public name, Internal label, Public link, and an image if you choose.
 Then click Save & Edit.
 You'll be redirected to the Master page Overview section to continue editing your settings.

-- Go to the Assignment section of the Master page.
+- Go to the Event types and assignment section of the Master page.